-Other eligible candidates will have to wait for the later cohort.
+Other eligible candidates will have to wait for the later phase.

 All eligible candidates may apply from this date.

-For the new 2021 Resident Visa, our standard service fee is from $1,999 +GST - an unprecedented low for a resident visa.
+Our standard service fee for the 2021 Resident Visa is from $1,999 +GST - an unprecedented low for a resident visa.

-We will be transparent on why the price is low: the reason is that the application will be simpler to prepare compared to other resident visas (in previous years, our minimum service fee for Skilled Migrant Category Resident Visa would usually be upwards of $4,000).
+We will be transparent on why the price is lower than other resident visas: the reason is that the application will be simpler to prepare (in previous years, our minimum service fee for Skilled Migrant Category Resident Visa would usually be upwards of $4,000).
 We charge according to the complexity of the application and the amount of work involved, not because we intend to offer a lower standard of service than usual.

-You may be thinking that if the application process is so simple, why not just handle the case yourself?
+If the application process is easier than usual, you might be wondering why you should engage professional help at all if you can handle the application yourself and save money.
 It’s a fair question, and we of course respect anyone’s choice to represent themselves.

-We fully expect that most migrants applying for this visa category will do so by themselves, and most of them will be granted the visa without ever contacting an immigration adviser or lawyer for help.
-But some people will be declined – since this visa category is open for a limited period (until 31 July 2022), those who are declined may not have a chance to reapply, and will have lost their opportunity for residence.
+But while we fully expect that most applicants will be granted the visa without ever contacting an immigration adviser or lawyer for help, some people will be declined – since this visa category is open for a limited period (until 31 July 2022), those who are declined may not have a chance to reapply, and will have lost their opportunity for residence.

 We are offering added security to your residence dreams, as your application will be safe under the care of experienced professionals who have helped thousands of migrants in their visa pathways over many years.
 We believe that a one-time expense for professional help is well worth making New Zealand a lifetime home country for you and your family.